Automattic/jetpack/readme.txt

 * Admin Page: avoid PHP notices when looking at non-Jetpack admin pages.
 * Carousel: fix display issue when viewing images with long captions.
-* Subscriptions: remove obsolete polyfill JavaScript from the Subscriptions form.
+* Subscriptions: display subscription options below the comment form, even when you are logged in to your WordPress account.
 * WordPress.com REST API: add new endpoint to allow the creation of a WooCommerce connection via the API.

 --------